tucher/JsonFusion/README.md

-# JsonFusion, yet another JSON library
+# JsonFusion, yet another C++ JSON library

+Parse JSON directly into your structs with validation and no glue code.

-### Strongly typed, macro-free, codegen-free, with no allocations inside, zero-recursion on fixed-sized containers, single-pass high-performance JSON parser/serializer with declarative models and validation
+#### Strongly typed, macro-free, codegen-free, with no allocations inside the library, zero-recursion on fixed-size containers, single-pass, high-performance JSON parser/serializer with declarative models and validation

 ## Motivating example